raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 |`'zero'`|`'emptyB'`|
 |`'zero'`|`'one'`|

-Of course, only two of these (`'zero'` and `''`, `''` and `'one'`) are reachable, so those are the ones we want oour product to accept when we want the union of two recognizers.
+Of course, only two of these (`'zero'` and `''`, `''` and `'one'`) are reachable, so those are the ones we want our product to accept when we want the union of two recognizers.

 ---